nmfs-opensci/NMFSHackDays-2025/README.md

 ### Non-NOAA

-Recording of the sessions will be posted to this website and all content is open source in the [NOAAHackDays 2025](https://github.com/nmfs-opensci/NOAAHackDays/tree/main/topics-2025) repo.
+All content is open source in the [NMFSHackDays 2025](https://github.com/nmfs-opensci/nmfshackdays-2025) repo.

 ## Overview